“Do you know what you just did?”

 “It’s my time to waste,” I told her.

 “You could working on the cupboards instead of walking around in circles,” she said.

 I don’t mind the work.
 What I mind is the pace.
-To me a project is something to savor and linger upon for as long as possible – least another project be lurking nearby.
-I like to take my time doing things – to be driven more by inspiration than schedule.
+To me a project is something to savor and linger over for as long as possible – least another project be lurking nearby.
+I like to take my time doing things and to be driven more by inspiration than schedule.

 She disagrees, for her schedule is everything.

 I shouldn’t complain.
 I knew what I was getting into when I married her.
 She works in management and supervising is what she does.
 She can’t help it; it is in her blood.
 When she sees something that needs to be done – her first instinct is to look for someone to do it.
 Since she has been laid-off that someone is me.

 As a result, even though I am retired, I hate my job.

 I am not alone, according to a Gallop poll, a full 70% of people say they hate their job – and what is the #1 reason for their discontent?

 You guessed it – management.